Plugins

 Application plugins

-panel.
-Simply hit the ‘Install plugin from URL’ button and paste in a URL pointing to a
+Click on the “Install plugin from URL” button and paste in a URL pointing to a zipped plugin file, or download one of the “Available Plugins” already developed by the community.

 • Related Articles